axiom4/library/docs/README_PART14.md

  ✔ Container keycloak       Started                                             0.9s
 ```

-You can then access the Keycloak admin console at [http://127.0.0.1:8080](http://127.0.0.1:8080).
+You can access the Keycloak admin console at [http://127.0.0.1:8080](http://127.0.0.1:8080).

 ![Keycloak Login Page](/docs/images/part14_1.png)

 ## Configuring Keycloak

 A **realm** in Keycloak is an isolated space for managing users, roles, groups, and clients.
-Each realm is independent: users, roles, and configurations in one realm are not visible or accessible from another.
-This allows you to manage multiple applications or environments (such as development, testing, and production) within the same Keycloak instance, keeping data and configurations separate.
+Each realm is independent, allowing you to manage multiple applications or environments within the same Keycloak instance.

-A realm is useful for:

-- Separating users and permissions between different applications or environments.
-- Centrally managing authentication and authorization for a specific group of applications.
-- Applying security policies and configurations tailored to each context.

 ### Creating a New Realm: `library-realm`

-To organize users, roles, and clients for your application, you need to create a new realm in Keycloak.
-Follow these steps:
+To organize users, roles, and clients for your application:

 1. **Log in to the Keycloak Admin Console**
-   Open [http://127.0.0.1:8080](http://127.0.0.1:8080) in your browser and log in using the admin credentials you set in the environment file (`KEYCLOAK_ADMIN` and `KEYCLOAK_ADMIN_PASSWORD`).
+   Open [http://127.0.0.1:8080](http://127.0.0.1:8080) and log in using the admin credentials from the environment file.

 2. **Create the Realm**

-- In the left sidebar, click on `Manage realms` at the top.
+   - Click `Manage realms` in the sidebar.
-- Click `Create realm` button.
+   - Click `Create realm`.
    - Enter `library-realm` as the **Realm Name**.
    - Optionally, add a description.
    - Click **Create**.

 ![New Keycloak Realm](/docs/images/part14_2.png)

 Your new realm `library-realm` is now ready.
-You can now proceed to configure clients, roles, and users within this realm for your Django and Angular applications.
+You can now configure clients, roles, and users within this realm.

-### Creating a new client: `library-web`
+### Creating a New Client: `library-web`

 A **client** in Keycloak represents an application or service that interacts with the Keycloak server to authenticate users and obtain security tokens.
 Clients can be frontend applications (like Angular or React apps), backend services, or any system that needs to use Keycloak for authentication and authorization.
 Defining a client allows Keycloak to manage how users log in to your application, what permissions they have, and how tokens are issued.